AR7P25 - Design Thesis Project: Resolution (2018/19)

 The emphasis of the module is on the detailed resolution and critical assessment of a complex architectural design.
 This process is supported by the M-level Integrated Design Study module, (completed in parallel for full-time students; the following year for part-time students) which requires specific and highly detailed evidence demonstrating the integration of cultural, professional, technical and environmental considerations into the design thesis project.

 Prior learning requirements

-Corequisite: ADPP24N, Design Thesis Project: Specialisation and Proposition
+AR7P25 Design Thesis Project: Specialisation and Proposition (co-requisite)

-Students doing this module will continue to study within a design unit but will be expected to work with a high level of independence in developing their final architectural design.
+Students enrolled on this module will continue to study within a design unit but will be expected to work with a high level of independence in developing their final architectural design – i.e. the design thesis project.
 The detailed syllabus will therefore be generated primarily by the student within the overall context and with the support of a design unit.
 The outcome for the module will focus on the design of a complex building.
-However, the final project may be weighted towards a strategic scale as found in urban design or a more detailed scale as appropriate to a technologically focused design.
+However, the final project may be weighted towards a strategic scale (as found in urban design) or a more detailed scale (as appropriate to a technologically-focused design).
 It is the responsibility of the student to demonstrate an equivalence in output between their project and the requirement to undertake a complex architectural design as part of a strategic understanding of their role as architects.
-Students wishing to take this option can do so only with the prior agreement of their unit tutor and the Head of Department.
+LO1,LO2,LO3,LO4,LO5,LO6,LO7

 On successful completion of this module students will be able to: